Massai History, Family Crest & Coats of Arms

 François Masse, born in 1722, son of Richard and Jeanne (née Jordan), travelled from Normandy to New France in the 18th century.
 After arriving in Quebec he married Marthe Paradis, born in 1718, at Rivière-Ouelle on 12th January 1745.
 They settled together in Rivière-Ouelle until his death on 27th May 1782.

-Important Dates for the Massai family
+Early History of the Massai family

 This web page shows only a small excerpt of our Massai research.
 Another 48 words (3 lines of text) covering the year 1667 is included under the topic Early Massai History in all our PDF Extended History products and printed products wherever possible.